 - Energy Balances: Single table displaying the overall energy industry balance per annum, also graphically displayed by energy sub-segment.

-The The Netherlands energy market data since 1990 and up to 2019 is included in the Excel file accompanying the The Netherlands country report.
+is included in the Excel file accompanying the Netherlands country report.

 It showcases the historical evolution, allowing users to easily work with the data.

 Key Data included in the excelsheet:

 - Economic indicators: Annual historical economic indicators, energy security, energy efficiency and CO2 emissions.